nandac/pandoc-reader/pelican/plugins/pandoc_reader/content/valid_content_with_raw_paths.md

 ---
-title: Valid Content with Fictitious Raw Paths
+title: "Valid Content with Fictitious Raw Paths"
-author: My Author
+author: "My Author"
-date: 2020-10-16
+date: "2020-10-16"
 ---
 This is some valid content that should pass.
 If it does not pass we will know something is wrong.